Daffa Salman

-Muhammad Daffa Salman Zahran Sidik (born 30 April 2002) commonly known as Daffa Salman, is an Indonesian professional footballer who plays as a centre-back for Liga 1 club PSM Makassar.
+Muhammad Daffa Salman Zahran Sidik (born 30 April 2002) commonly known as Daffa Salman, is an Indonesian professional footballer who plays as a centre-back for Super League club Persik Kediri.

 Club career

 Daffa started his career by joining Liga 3 club Persikotas Tasikmalaya in 2021 season and joined R2B Legend in 2022 season.

 Persela Lamongan

 On 10 June 2022, Daffa signed a contract with Liga 2 club Persela Lamongan to play in 2022–23 season.
 On 4 September 2022, Daffa made his debut for the club in a 2–3 lose over Persikab Bandung.
 On 22 September 2022, He marked his first win with Persela in a 2–1 home win over Persipa Pati.
 In his first season at Persela Lamongan, he only went on to make 6 appearances, because Liga 2 was suspended due to a tragedy.

 PSM Makassar

 On 20 July 2023, Daffa signed one-year contract with Liga 1 club PSM Makassar with option to extend.
 He made his league debut on 16 September 2023 as a substituted in a 2–0 home win Barito Putera at Gelora B.J.
 Habibie Stadium.
 He received an individual award as the best young player in week 16 of 2023–24 Liga 1 after impressing in a 3–0 win against Arema.